talha915/DevOps-Assignment-3/README.md

 Build the Docker image and run the container:
 - docker build -t your-docker-image-name .
 - docker run -p 8000:8000 your-docker-image-name

+The FastAPI application will be accessible at http://localhost:8000.